conie151/conie151/README.md

 Hello there!
 I'm a passionate software developer and cybersecurity enthusiast with a flair for creativity and problem-solving.

 🚀 With over 4 years of hands-on programming experience, I have honed my skills in C# and emerged as a fluent and versatile developer.
-My journey began in the realm of self-taught video game development, where I transformed my fascination for interactive storytelling into immersive game experiences.
+My journey began in self-taught video game development, where I transformed my fascination for interactive storytelling into immersive game experiences.
 💻 As a self-taught coder, I've ventured into diverse domains, coding websites, software solutions, and tools that blend functionality with an intuitive user experience.
 I thrive on the challenges of bringing ideas to life through lines of code, constantly pushing my boundaries to deliver robust and elegant solutions.
 🔒 Currently, I'm on an exciting journey as a diligent cybersecurity student.
 My dedication to understanding and mitigating security risks reflects my commitment to building not only functional but also secure software solutions.
 I believe that a strong foundation in cybersecurity is fundamental to creating technology that stands the test of real-world threats.